probonopd/linuxdeployqt/README.md

 # linuxdeployqt

-linuxdeployqt takes an application as input and makes it self-contained by copying in the Qt libraries and plugins that the application uses.
+linuxdeployqt takes an application as input and makes it self-contained by copying in the Qt libraries and plugins that the application uses into an [AppDir](http://rox.sourceforge.net/desktop/AppDirs.html) bundle.
+This can optionally be put into an [AppImage](http://appimage.org/).
 It is based on macdeployqt in the tools applications of the Qt Toolkit.

 ## Known issues